patrickstuedi/incubator-crail-website/site/_posts/blog/2019-02-07-disaggregation.md

 <div style="text-align:center"><img src ="http://127.0.0.1:4000/img/blog/disaggregation/overview.svg" width="680"></div>
 <br>

+There are three main challenges to building an efficient disaggregated shuffle service:

+* aasdfad
+* asdfad
+* asdfad

+asdfadfadfa

 ### Hardware Configuration

 The specific cluster configuration used for the experiments in this blog: